CyborgUnplug/CyborgUnplug/README.md

 Start up your TP-Link WR710N and connect to it.
 Visit the administration page and in the advanced settings select 'upgrade firmware'.
-Browse to the file _cyborg-unplug_ , let it flash and once done, it should reboot.
+Browse to the file _cyborg-unplug-wr710n.bin_ , let it flash and once done, it should reboot.

 If anything goes hideously wrong, see the unbricking guide on this page.
 At the worst you'll need a soldering iron and a USB serial FTDI: